DMS for Compliance: Buyer Guide

 Total Cost of Ownership

-The licence price of a DMS represents only 30 to 40% of the total cost.
+The license price of a DMS represents only 30 to 40% of the total cost.
 Implementation, migration of existing archives, user training, annual maintenance and regulatory updates make up the rest.
 Evaluate TCO over 5 years, including audit and certification costs.
-To measure the return on investment of document automation, full dematerialisation delivers savings of 60 to 80% on document processing.
+To measure the return on investment of document automation, full dematerialization delivers savings of 60 to 80% on document processing.

 Deployment and Change Management